IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 Legal Citations
 -----------------
-Dealing with citations, statutes, regulations, & case law We do not display citations in content that is designed for the general public.
+Dealing with citations, statutes, regulations, & case law We do not currently display citations in content that is designed for the general public.
 We do use them in Advanced content, though.
 In that case, use Blue Book.

 In structured content formats, include the citation(s) where relevant.
 This will support ongoing content maintenance.

+.. note:: Regular legal content does not currently support citations.
+As we move to structured content, citations may be made visible to users.

 Specific Content Formats
 ==========================